ManyTinyThings/ManyTinyThingsWeb/energy.markdown

 title: Kinetic energy
 ---

-In this chapter, we learn about the important conceptee of _energy_, starting with _kinetic energy_ (a fancy term for _movement energy_).
+In this chapter, we learn about the important concept of _energy_, starting with _kinetic energy_ (a fancy term for _movement energy_).

 <div class="page">
 <script>